WordPress/gutenberg/packages/components/src/disabled/README.md

 # Disabled

-Disabled is a component which disables descendant tabbable form input elements and prevents pointer interaction.
+Disabled is a component which disables interaction with descendant tabbable or focusable DOM elements.
+Pointer interaction, keyboard focus/tab and events are disabled.

-Note: by default this component does not prevent tabbing to anchor elements.
-If this is required then you may utilise the `onDisable` prop to manually disable individual elements on a per node basis.

 ## Usage